 Sometimes, bus accidents are caused by the bus driver’s negligence.
 A driver’s inexperience, for example, may cause a bus accident.
 Or a bus accident may be caused by a driver operating a bus while distracted, under the influence of drugs or alcohol, fatigued or while taking improper or aggressive actions, such as making a turn too quickly or driving at an unsafe speed.

-Dangers Associated with Bus Accidents
+Dangers Associated with Bus Accidents in Olympia

 A bus accident can be extremely dangerous for the driver, the bus passengers and any other drivers, passengers or pedestrians on the road.
 Because the majority of buses aren’t equipped with seatbelts, a bus accident may cause passengers to be thrown from their seats, causing them to collide with windows, other passengers or other objects.